Case Study · UX/UI Design

 Prototype

-An interactive prototype was created to simulate the booking experience and key user flows — link
+An interactive prototype was created to simulate the booking experience and key user flows — Open prototype

 Testing & Iteration